 - UNIT - 2 Structural Organisation in animals: Cockroach: Brief account of morphology, anatomy, and functions of digestive circulatory, respiratory, nervous and reproductive systems.
 Animal Tissues: Epithelial, connective, muscular and nervous tissues.

 - UNIT 3: Human Physiology-Digestive and Respiratory systems: Digestive System : Alimentary canal and digestive glands; Role of digestive enzymes and gastrointestinal hormones; Peristalsis, digestion, absorption and assimilation of proteins, carbohydrates and fats; caloric value of proteins, carbohydrates and fats; Egestion; Nutritional and digestive disorders-PEM, indigestion, constipation, vomiting, Jaundice, diarrhea.
 Respiratory system: Respiratory organs in animals (recall only); Respiratory system in humans; Mechanism of breathing and its regulation in humans - Exchange of gases; transport of gases and regulation of respiration; Respiratory volumes; Disorders related respiration-Asthma Emphysema, Occupational respiratory disorders.

 - UNIT 4: Human Physiology: Circulatory and Excretory Systems: Circulatory System: Composition of blood, blood groups, coagulation of blood; Composition of lymph and its function; Human circulatory system-Structure of human heart and blood vessels; Cardiac cycle, Cardiac output, ECG, Double circulation; Regulation of Cardiac activity, Disorders of circulatory system – Hypertension, Coronary artery disease, Angina pectoris, Heart failure.
 Excretory System : Modes of Excretion – Ammonotelism, ureotelism, Uricotelism; Human excretory system – Structures and function; Urine formation, Osmoregulation; Regulation of Kidney function – Renin-angiotensin, Atrial Natriuretic Factor; ADH and Diabetes insipidus; Role of other organs in excretion; Disorders; Uremia, Renal Failure, Renal calculi, Nephritis; Dialysis and artificial Kidney.

-- UNIT 5: Human Physiology–Locomotion & Movement and Neuro-Endocrine System: Skeletal System and its functions: joints; Disorders of skeletal system – Osteoporosis, Arthritis, Gout.
-Nervous System: Neurons and nerves; Nervous system in humans – central nervous system, Peripheral nervous system and visceral nervous system; Generation and conduction of nerve impulse; Reflex action; Sense organs: Elementary structure and function of eye and ear.
+- UNIT 5: Human Physiology–Locomotion & Movement and Neuro-Endocrine System: Skeletal System and its functions: joints; Disorders of the skeletal system – Osteoporosis, Arthritis, Gout.
+Nervous System: Neurons and nerves; Nervous system in humans – central nervous system, Peripheral nervous system, and visceral nervous system; Generation and conduction of nerve impulse; Reflex action; Sense organs: Elementary structure and function of eye and ear.
 Endocrine System: Endocrine glands and hormones; Human endocrine system – Hypothalamus, Pituitary, Pineal, Thyroid, Parathyroid, Adrenal, Pancreas, Gonads; Mechanism of hormone action (Elementary idea); Role of hormones as messengers and regulators, Hypo and hyperactivity and related disorders(e.g. Dwarfism, Acromegaly, cretinism, goiter, exophthalmic goiter, diabetes, Addison’s disease).